Tim Winton: Personal life

-Winton has lived in Italy, France, Ireland and Greece, but currently lives in Western Australia.
-He met his wife Denise when they were children at school.
+Winton met his wife Denise when they were children at school.
 When he was 18 and recovering from a car accident, they reconnected as she was a student nurse.
 They married when Winton was 21 and she was 20, and had three children together.
+As his fame has grown, Winton has guarded his and his family's privacy and rarely speaks in public, except to promote a new book or to support an environmental issue.

 Winton's younger brother, Andrew Winton, is a musician and a high school chaplain.
-His younger sister is Sharyn O'Neill, who in 2018 became the Public Sector Commissioner of Western Australia, after 12 years as Director General of the WA Education Department.
+His younger sister is Sharyn O'Neill, who in 2018 became the Public Sector Commissioner of Western Australia, after 12 years as director general of the WA Education Department.